Globe Telecom: History

 In August 2008, and to further grow its mobile data segment, Globe acquired 100% ownership of Entertainment Gateway Group ("EGG"), a leading mobile content provide in the Philippines.
 EGG Group is engaged in the development and creation of wireless products and services accessible through telephones or other forms of communication devices.
 It also provides internet and mobile value added services, information technology and technical services including software development and related services.
-EGGC is registered with the Department of Transportation and Communication (DOTC) as a content provider.
+EGGC was registered with the then Department of Transportation and Communications (DOTC) as a content provider.
 On May 15, 2014, EGGC changed its corporate name from Entertainment Gateway Group Corp. to Yondu, Inc. (Yondu).

 On October 30, 2008, Globe, the Bank of the Philippine Islands and Ayala Corporation signed a memorandum of agreement to form a joint venture that would allow rural and low-income customers' access to financial products and services.
 In October 2009, the Bangko Sentral ng Pilipinas (BSP) approved the sale and transfer by BPI of its shares of stock in Pilipinas Savings Bank, Inc. (PSBI), formalizing the creation of the venture.
 Globe Telecom's and BPI's ownership stakes in PSBI is at 40% each, while AC's shareholding is at 20%.
 The partners plan to transform PSBI (now called BPI Globe BanKO, Inc.) into the country's first mobile microfinance bank.
 The bank's initial focus will be on wholesale lending to other microfinance institutions but will eventually expand to include retail lending, deposit-taking, and micro-insurance.
 BPI Globe BanKO opened its first branch in Metro Manila in the first quarter of 2011 and now has 6 branches nationwide, over 2,000 partner outlets, 261,000 customers and over P2.4 billion in its wholesale loan portfolio.

 On November 25, 2008, Globe formed GTI Business Holdings, Inc. (GTIBH) primarily to act as an investment company.
 In March 2012, Globe launched Kickstart Ventures, Inc. (Kickstart) to help, support and develop the dynamic and growing community of technopreneurs in the Philippines.
 Kickstart is a business incubator that is focused on providing aspiring technopreneurs with the efficient environment and the necessary mechanisms to start their own business.
 Since its launch, Kickstart has 10 companies in its portfolio covering the digital media and technology, and web/mobile platform space.